Institutional Ethics Committee

 S. Van McCrary

-The Institutional Ethics Committee provides prospective study and education as well as timely ethics consultation to ensure that the Stony Brook University Hospital is able to meet all of the ethical and legal questions that its staff faces each day with compassion and beneficence in order to ensure the best experience possible for all of our patients.
+The Institutional Ethics Committee has a tripartite mission in serving Stony Brook University Hospital and the community through Education, Policy advisement and Consultative Service.
+The IEC provides prospective study and education as well as timely ethics consultation to ensure that the Stony Brook University Hospital is able to meet all of the ethical and legal questions that its staff faces each day with compassion and beneficence in order to ensure the best experience possible for all of our patients.

 The IEC is on call 24 hours a day, 7 days a week for consultation.
-A consultation may be requested by anyone involved in the case—patient, friend, family member, health care provider, or social service provider.
-Ethics consultations are handled by a small team comprised of legal advisors, social workers, nurses, physicians, religious advisors, ethicists, and others—selected on the bases of the need for each case.
-The small team both helps advise those involved in the case and also helps build consensus among the affected parties so that all feel satisfied with the outcome.
-The IEC keeps careful records of consultations and offers followup and processing consultations on a regular basis.
+A consultation may be requested by anyone involved in the case—patient, family member, friend, a health care provider, physician, nurse, or any staff member.
+Ethics consultations are handled by a team comprised of multiple disciplines, including, physicians, nurses, legal advisors, social workers, clergy, religious advisors, ethicists, and others.
+The Consultation service both helps advise those involved in the case and also helps build consensus among the affected parties so that all feel satisfied and comfortable with the outcome.
+The IEC keeps careful records of consultations and offers followup on a regular basis.

 The IEC also maintains an Ethics Review Committee that regularly reviews the current laws, attends to changes as they are made, and revisits hospital policies and forms to ensure they are up to date and comply with all new laws.
-Educational opportunities are then provided to all hospital staff including orientations for the nurse staff, ethics sessions for primary care physicians and residents, conferences, and Ethics Rounds.
+Educational opportunities are then provided to all hospital staff including orientations, ethics sessions, conferences, and Ethics Rounds.